arnaud2911/My-Journey-Into-Data-Science/03_NYC_Schools_Analysis/README.md

 - Identify schools with the best math results (at least 80% of the maximum possible score).
 - Determine the top 10 performing schools based on combined SAT scores.
-- Find the borough with the largest standard deviation in combined SAT scores.
+- Find the borough with the largest standard deviation in combined SAT scores: highlight the number of schools, and the mean and standard deviation of it's combined SAT score.
 - Perform data cleaning and visualization to enhance the analysis.

 ## Key Features